Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 Describing your Grid’s Layout:

 The first two options are straightforward.
-Match the number of columns of buttons in the app to the number of columns option and, similarly, for the number of rows of buttons in the app.
+Match the number of rows of buttons in the app to the “number of rows” option and, similarly, for the number of columns of buttons in the app.
 If you’re designing a keyguard for a free-form app, set the number of columns or rows to zero and then follow these instructions to describe where the openings in the keyguard should appear.

 You control the size of circular openings by specifying the cell diameter.

-Note that the rail height and width, and the cell corner radius have no effect on circular openings.
+Note that the cell height and width, and the cell corner radius have no effect on circular openings.
 Similarly, the cell diameter has no effect on rectangular openings.

 Special Settings for your Grid’s Layout: